Find out what to go out and look at this month

 Astronomical Events This Month:

 The debris field started hitting The Earth around the 2nd of October and it’ll finish up towards the 7th of November.
-The meteor shower will peak on the night of the 21st and 22nd of October, and you should expect to see up to 15 meteors per hour this year due to the Moon being almost a Last Quarter Moon.
+The meteor shower will peak on the night of the 21st and 22nd of October, and you should expect to see up to 5 meteors per hour this year as the Moon is near the Full Moon phase so it’ll affect how many we’ll see.
+The best time to view the Orionids which is between 02:00 am and 05:00 am.

 Things to Look at This Month: